luisfernandezbr/agent.v3/readme.md

 	CustomerID string
 }

-type ExportResult struct {
+//type ExportResult struct {
 	// NewConfig can be returned from Export to update the integration config.
-Return nil to keep the curren config.
+Return nil to keep the current config.
-	NewConfig map[string]interface{}
+	//NewConfig map[string]interface{}
+//}

+ValidateConfig(context.Context, ExportConfig) (ValidationResult, error)

+type ValidationResult struct {
+	Errors []string
 }

+// OnboardExport returns the data used in onboard.
+Kind is one of users, repos, projects.
+OnboardExport(ctx context.Context, kind string, config ExportConfig) (OnboardExportResult, error)

+// OnboardExportResult is the result of the onboard call.
+If the particular data type is not supported by integration, return Error will be equal to OnboardExportErrNotSupported. type OnboardExportResult struct {
+	Error error
+	Records []byte
+}

+var OnboardExportErrNotSupported

 ```